VincentRouvreau/gudhi-devel/src/python/doc/rips_complex_user.rst

 often significantly smaller and thus faster to process.

-Finally, if you are only interested in the persistence diagram of a Rips complex, you should consider using :class:`~gudhi.sklearn.rips_persistence.RipsPersistence` instead, which directly returns the diagram and can be faster than explicitly building the complex before computing its persistence.
+Finally, if you are only interested in the persistence diagram of a Rips complex, you should consider using :class:`~gudhi.sklearn.RipsPersistence` instead, which directly returns the diagram and can be faster than explicitly building the complex before computing its persistence.

 Point cloud